 In contrast, a gun with an MDM will not fire if the magazine is removed, even if there is still a round in the chamber.
-3-ER-466 (Gonzalez testimony); see Hurst v.
+See 2-ER-129 ¶ 14 (Gonzalez Declaration); Hurst v.
 Glock, Inc., 684 A.2d 970, 972 (N.J.
 Super Ct.
 App.
 Div.
 1996) ("All semi-automatic pistols should be designed with a magazine safety. ...
 If the gun cannot be fired when the magazine has been removed, then this type of accident is prevented.").
 Like a chamber load indicator, therefore, "[a] magazine safety disconnect is, put simply, another protection against unintended injuries."33

-A 2012 study by the Johns Hopkins Bloomberg School of Public

-Health confirmed that unintentional shootings "are highly preventable through proper design of firearms."34 As explained above, these incidents often occur when gun users do not realize a gun is loaded or do not know that a pistol can have a round loaded in the chamber even if the magazine is removed.
-"Unintentional shootings of this type can be prevented by magazine safety disconnect devices and loaded chamber indicators, relatively inexpensive safety features already available" on many handguns.35 See 3-ER-469 (Gonzalez testimony) (reiterating that "chamber load indicators and magazine disconnects enhance public safety by ... helping to prevent accidental discharge").
+A 2012 study by the Johns Hopkins Bloomberg School of Public Health confirmed that unintentional shootings "are highly preventable through proper design of firearms."
+As explained above, these incidents often occur when gun users do not realize a gun is loaded or do not know that a pistol can have a round loaded in the chamber even if the magazine is removed.
+"Unintentional shootings of this type can be prevented by magazine safety disconnect devices and loaded chamber indicators, relatively inexpensive safety features already available" on many handguns.
+See 2-ER-129-130 ¶ 15 (Gonzalez Declaration) (explaining that "[m]agazine disconnect mechanisms are designed to increase the safety of both the firearm user and people in the user's vicinity").
 "The absence of a chamber load indicator or a magazine disconnect mechanism in a semiautomatic pistol increases the risk of accidental discharge and injury to Californians from use of these handguns."
-Gonzalez Declaration ¶ 14.
+2-ER-130 ¶ 16 (Gonzalez Declaration).